Dr Helen Lewis

 Peer reviewer: Universal Journal of Educational Research

-Grigg, R., Lewis, H. Learning and Teaching Thinking Skills in Schools London: SAGE (in preparation)
+Grigg, R., Lewis, H. Learning and Teaching Thinking Skills in Schools London: SAGE (in preparation for publication in 2018)

-Lewis, H., Grigg, R., Teaching on a Shoestring An A-Z of everyday objects to excite, engage and extend learners Carmarthen: Crown House (in preparation)
+Lewis, H., Grigg, R., Teaching on a Shoestring An A-Z of everyday objects to excite, engage and extend learners Carmarthen: Crown House (in preparation for publication in 2018)

 Grigg,R., Lewis,H. (2016) An A to Z Guide to Out-of-class Learning (3-11): Literacy, Numeracy and Beyond!
 London: Bloomsbury